chef/chef-web-docs/content/install_server_ha.md

 GitHub\]](https://github.com/chef/chef-web-docs/blob/master/chef_master/source/install_server_ha.rst)

-This topic introduces the underlying concepts behind the architecture of the highly available Chef Infra Server cluster.
-The topic then describes the setup and installation process for a highly available Chef Infra Server cluster comprised of five total nodes (two frontend and three backend).
+This topic introduces the underlying concepts behind the architecture of the high availability Chef Infra Server cluster.
+The topic then describes the setup and installation process for a high availability Chef Infra Server cluster comprised of five total nodes (two frontend and three backend).

 Overview
 ========